 The entire shawl is worked holding TWO skeins of Lion Brand Summer Night super fine yarn (weight 1) together at the same time.

-I used the colorway Treasure Island but there are quite a few more colors available that you could make this in too if you’d prefer.
+I used the colorway Treasure Island, but there are quite a few more colors available that you could make this in too if you’d prefer.
 If you’d like to take a closer look at Summer Nights, see it on Lion Brand’s Website or on Amazon.

 The Stitches You’ll Need to Know For This Shawl